 Daisuke Ida completed the MAD Artist Practice the following year after completing the Graduate School of Fine Arts at Tokyo University of the Arts in 2015.
-Currently he has been pursuing his activity with Tokyo as its base.
+Currently, he has been pursuing his activity with Tokyo as its base.

-Increased gap between rich and poor, emphasis on excessive productivity and elimination of humanity, collapse of inherent spiritual culture… As modernization and globalization progresses, various harmful effects are emerging.
+Increased gap between rich and poor, emphasis on excessive productivity and elimination of humanity, the collapse of inherent spiritual culture… As modernization and globalization progress, various harmful effects are emerging.
 Ida has created artworks using several media such as sculpture and video, with themes of social system distortions and dilemmas as described above, while dismantling and reconstructing specific events in modern society.

-For example, in his video installation “paper wheels” presented at “Fuji no Yama Biennale 2016” using paper rolls and tricycles in a way that suggests the impact of globalization on local industries with the silk milling industry since the appearance of the Internet as its main theme, and suggests the impact of globalization on the local industry.
+For example, in his video installation “paper wheels *1” presented at “Fuji no Yama Biennale 2016” using paper rolls and tricycles in a way that suggests the impact of globalization on local industries with the silk milling industry since the appearance of the Internet as its main theme, and suggests the impact of globalization on the local industry.

-Considering the “small details” and making them a starting point is a problem of an individual artist who is pondering of how the existence of an individual with reality connects with the world as a “whole”.
+Considering the “small details” and making them a starting point is a problem of an individual artist who is pondering how the existence of an individual with reality connects with the world as a “whole”.
 Ida poses questions to society and the world having a large amount of , with his sense of humor and fiction, against the background of his time and community.

 Ida has been collecting and photographing mannequins for the past six months.
-During this process, he came to the conclusion that due to the invention of photography the ideal body that humans have held since the Greek sculpture was lost, and instead that mannequins represented the ideal body secularly.
+During this process, he came to the conclusion that due to the invention of photography the ideal body that humans have held since the Greek sculpture was lost, and instead of that mannequins represented the ideal body secularly.